Phillipsburg High School (New Jersey): Boys basketball

 The boys' basketball team won the Group III state championship in 1983, defeating Ewing High School in the tournament final.

 Boys cross country

 In 2005, the boys cross country team won the New Jersey Group IV state championship and placed 3rd at the Meet of Champions.
 The team finished the season ranked 10th in the Nike Team Nationals Northeast region rankings.

 Field hockey

-The field hockey team won the Central sectional championship in 1972, won the North II Group III state sectional title in 1977, the North I / II Group IV title in 1998 and the North II Group IV title in 1999.
+The field hockey team won the Central sectional championship in 1972, won the North II Group III state sectional title in 1977, the North I / II Group IV title in 1998 and the North II Group IV title in 1999 and 2021.
+They captured their first H/W/S county championship in 2023.